 Matthew Lawson is the CFO and one of the Directors of Cutting Edge, which is Australia’s largest privately owned post production company.
 With 20 years’ experience in financial control positions, Matthew performs a key role in monitoring and guiding the financial growth of Youngcare.
 Matthew respects the importance of compliance with accounting standards and ethics as well as ensuring that at all times, the use of funds are transparent to the community.

-Mark was also a Director of Brumby’s Bakeries Holdings Ltd and most recently, was contracted to the building and construction industry and was the Chief Operating Officer at FK Gardner and Sons.
+Mark was also a Director of Brumby’s Bakeries Holdings Ltd and most recently, was contracted to the building and construction industry and was Consulting at FK Gardner and Sons.
 Mark was appointed to the Youngcare Board in 2012 and is currently a Non Executive Chairman for Utility Services Group.

 Mark has been a long-term supporter of Youngcare and initially became involved with the organisation in 2006.
-While at BSA Limited, Mark championed the Youngcare cause and his efforts resulted in the donation of telecommunications and pay TV services for the Youngcare Apartments Jindalee.
-This generous support through BSA Limited continued at the Youngcare Apartments Gold Coast.
+While at BSA Limited, Mark championed the Youngcare cause and his efforts resulted in the donation of telecommunications and pay TV services for the Youngcare Wesley Mission Brisbane apartments at Sinnamon Park.
+This generous support through BSA Limited continued at the Youngcare Wesley Mission Brisbane apartments at the Gold Coast.

 In both 2011 and 2013, Mark was one of the stoic Youngcare supporters that walked through the Simpson Desert in support of young people with high care needs, collaboratively raising over $1million.

 Mark was Chief Executive Officer at Youngcare from August 2012 to April 2014.
 He has resumed a position at FK Gardner and Sons and remains on Youngcare's board.